didux-io/DiduxWallet-extension/README.md

-# How to build and install
+## How to build and install (Ubuntu 18.04.4)
-- Make sure you have Node v10.16.2
+- Make sure you have [Node.js](https://nodejs.org) v10.19.0
-- Make sure you have installed Npm v6.9.0
+- Make sure you have installed Npm 6.13.4
-- Run npm i
+- Install build essentials: `sudo apt install build-essential`
+- Install dependencies: `npm install`
-- Run npm run dist
+- Build packages: `npm run dist`
 - Done!
-You can find the files in /dist in the root (for Chrome, Edge, Firefox and Opera)
+You can find the files in `/dist` in the root (for Chrome, Edge, Firefox and Opera)

 # Errors
 - 'npm ERR! cb() never called!'.
 Please try npm cache clean since you might be switching between npm registries